LeBoldus-Lab/hoboR/docs/_posts/2024-04-05-hobor-installation.md

 impossiblevalues() | shows the maximum and minimum values | Select the number of rows to displya showrows = 3 NAsensorfailures() | detect the sensor failures and impossible values | select the conditional if values bigger than a threshold in the measurements of election  condition = ">",  threshold = c(50, 3000, 101), opt = c("Temp", "Rain", "Wetness")) timestamp() | get a snapshot and plot the interval of your election for n days | timestamp(hobocleaned, stamp = "2022-08-05 00:01", by = "24 hours", days = 100, na.rm = TRUE, plot = T, var = "Temp")
-horrelation()| display the correlation between variables) | The data can be summariseby time and by means
+horrelation()| display the correlation between variables | The data can be summariseby time and by means calibration()| collect the data frames and calculate the variability of respect to a base HOBO | this function require the columns of interest, and the times to collect the data for calibration correction.test()| use the result of the calibration procees to test the accuracy of the data logger | select the treshold difference for the measuremnt to test correction()| correct the experimental data using the weather variable of interest of the full dataset | useful for individual or multiple corrections testhobolist()| if calibration() or correction() do not compute, test the list of hobo dataframes | checks data viability samplingrates()| calculate the total of samples collected  | custom function for Carson et al., 2024 summarybates()| summarises the weather data by sample collection | custom function for Carson et al., 2024